Skip to content →

 Our interdisciplinary approach integrates these methodologies to address complex biological questions and provide comprehensive insights into the genetic and neuronal basis of behavior.

-For more details on our research and specific projects, please visit our Lab Website.
+For more details on our research and specific projects, please visit our lab website or view our research impact dashboard.

 Skip to toolbar